Shrasti0207/pi-shaped-deep-learning-shrastigupta/day2-tesla-stock-prediction/Readme.md

-# Day 2 - Predicting Tesla Stock Prices with RNNs - Aman
+# Day 2 - Predicting Tesla Stock Prices with RNNs - Shrasti Gupta

 This project is my hands-on exercise to dive into the world of Recurrent Neural Networks (RNNs).
 My goal was to build and train an LSTM model to see if I could predict the next-day opening price of Tesla's stock (TSLA) using historical data from Kaggle.